2015–16 Manchester United F.C. season: May

 United began the final month of the season with a 1–1 home draw against eventual champions Leicester.
 Anthony Martial gave United an early lead, yet Wes Morgan equalised.
 Despite dominating possession, United were unable to force a winner.
 United kept their Champions League hopes alive with a 1–0 away victory over Norwich City.
 Juan Mata scored the winner.

 After Manchester City slipped up, United knew two wins from their final two games would secure a top-four finish.
 However United failed to capitalise on this opportunity, losing 3–2 at West Ham, a club that also had an outside chance of claiming a top-four finish.
 This was the final game at the Boleyn Ground.
 United led the match 2–1 courtesy of an Anthony Martial double, yet West Ham produced a late fightback, which appeared to doom any chance of a top-four finish for United.

 United required Manchester City to lose to Swansea to stand any reasonable chance of a top-four finish.
 United had a home fixture with Bournemouth to end the campaign.
 However, while both games were due to kick-off at the same time on 15 May, a 'suspect package' was found at Old Trafford, leading to a full stadium evacuation.
-The match was eventually postponed amid safety fears.
-The incident was subsequently revealed to be a hoax, being labelled a 'fiasco'.
-This bizarre set of circumstances deprived United of a chance to apply pressure on City.
-City drew at Swansea, all but securing Champions League football.
-United's match against Bournemouth was re-arranged for midweek.
-United brought the curtain down on the campaign in style, winning 3–1.
-Wayne Rooney, Marcus Rashford and Ashley Young scored the goals.
-After 38 games, United secured a haul of 66 points, good for fifth position.
-This finish secured Europa League football for the 2016–17 season.
+The match was eventually postponed amid safety fears, and the incident was subsequently revealed to be a hoax, being labelled a 'fiasco'.
+This bizarre set of circumstances deprived United of a chance to apply pressure on City, who ultimately drew to Swansea to secure a top-four finish.
+United's match against Bournemouth was re-arranged for 17 May, two days after intended kick-off, and they closed the campaign in style, winning 3–1 with goals from Wayne Rooney, Marcus Rashford and Ashley Young.
+United would miss out on Champions League football on goal difference to their city rivals, however, a fifth-place finish was good enough to qualify for Europa League football in the next season.